-There is error apparent since the Impugned Order fails to consider that the Company and the Petitioner acted with due diligence.
+The Impugned order fails to consider that the Petitioner acted with due diligence.

-It is observed that the Commission has already decided this issue in its order dated 20.10.2009 at para no.9 (a) (xviii) and (xxiii) respectively.
-In the instant case the Petitioner has failed to prove that he acted with due diligence and therefore, the Commission has held the Petitioner and Company (BRPL) guilty of contravention / non-compliance of the provisions of the Delhi Grid Code and IEGC and directions of the Commission.
+It is observed that the Commission has already decided this issue in its Impugned Order dated 20.10.2009.
+The Commission has held that in the instant case the Petitioner has failed to prove that he acted with due diligence and therefore, the Petitioner and Company (BRPL) was guilty of contravention / non-compliance of the provisions of the Delhi Grid Code and IEGC and directions of the Commission.